Cygnet/doppler/README.md

 ====== Getting Started ======

-Install Ruby on Rails.
+<b>Install Ruby on Rails.</b>

-  <b>sudo gem install rails</b>
+sudo gem install rails

-Pull Git files.
+<b>Pull Git files.</b>

 git clone git://github.com/Cygnet/doppler.git /targetDirectory

-To install mySql on a debian based system.
+<b>To install mySql on a debian based system.</b>

 sudo apt-get install mysql-server mysql-client

-Then set the root password.sdcscd
+<b>Then set the root password.sdcscd</b>

 sudo mysqladmin -u root -h localhost password 'rootPassword'

-To configure rails database, go to where you cloned the directory, and then edit config/database.yml.
-Under Development, Test, or Production add the following.
+<b>To configure rails database, go to where you cloned the directory, and then edit config/database.yml.
+Under Development, Test, or Production add the following.</b>

-  adapter: mysql2</br>
+adapter: mysql2
-  encoding: utf8</br>
+encoding: utf8
-  reconnect: false</br>
+reconnect: false
-  database: db/development  ##Anydatabase name</br>
+database: db/development  ##Anydatabase name
-  pool: 5</br>
+pool: 5
-  username: root            ##User with enough rights to create a database</br>
+username: root            ##User with enough rights to create a database
-  password: password        ##Password</br>
+password: password        ##Password
-  timeout: 5000</br>
+timeout: 5000

-Then execute the following commands to install the libraries needed for mySql.
+<b>Then execute the following commands to install the libraries needed for mySql.</b>

 sudo apt-get install libmysql-ruby sudo apt-get install libmysqlclient-dev sudo gem install mysql sudo gem install activerecord-mysql2-adapter

-Then edit 'Gemfile' (in the root, where you cloned the git), and add the following lines.
+<b>Then edit 'Gemfile' (in the root, where you cloned the git), and add the following lines.</b>

 gem 'mysql'
 gem 'mysql2'

-Then run the following commands, from the same directory. rake db:create rake db:schema:load
+<b>Then run the following commands, from the same directory.</b>
+rake db:create
+rake db:schema:load

-Change the username and password for the front end by editing config/users.csv
+<b>Change the username and password for the front end by editing config/users.csv</b>

-And finally, start the server
+<b>And finally, start the server</b>
 rails server